-inBuf: Application data to be protected.
+inBuf Application data to be protected.

-- offset: The offset within the inBuf where the data begins. - len: The length of the data within the inBuf (starting at the offset). - msgProp: Instance of MessageProp that is used by the application to set the desired QOP and privacy state.
+offset The offset within the inBuf where the data begins.

+msgProp Instance of MessageProp that is used by the application to set the desired QOP and privacy state.
 Set the desired QOP to 0 to request the default QOP.
 Upon return from this method, this object will contain the actual privacy state that was applied to the message by the underlying mechanism.